Making Time for What Matters

 Strive for Balance

-I’ve mentioned a book before that’s called, “The Yes Brain,” by Daniel J. Siegel and Tina Payne Bryson.
-One of the things I love about this book is the idea of a “Healthy Mind Platter,” which suggests that there are specific types of activities our minds need every day in order to stay healthy.
-The types they list are sleep time, physical time, focus time, time-in, down time, connecting time, and play time.
+In “The Yes Brain,” by Daniel J. Siegel and Tina Payne Bryson, one thingsI love is the idea of a “Healthy Mind Platter,” which says that there are types of activities our minds need every day in order to stay healthy.
 (Siegel and Bryson pgs 65-66) I’m not perfect at balancing my time, but when I feel unsatisfied with life, I go back to this idea it helps me see what I’m needing and find my smile again.

 Get some Fresh Air